ElGonan/carssification_AI/README.md

 - F-Score (or F1)

 ## First Results
-The model was trained for 15 epochs, with a batch size of 8.
+The model was trained for 25 epochs, with a batch size of 8.
 The model was trained with the Adam optimizer and the loss function was categorical crossentropy.

 The model gave the following results:
 - Precision
+    - 0.0163
 - Recall
+    - 0.0200
 - F-Score (or F1)
+    - 0.0170

+<b>This tells me that the model is not performing well, it's basically
+not learning anything.
+I suspect that GlobalAveragePooling2D instead of Flatten may be the problem.
+It may be shrinking the data too much and not allowing the model to learn properly.
+I will try to change it to Flatten and see if it improves.</b>

 The [carssification_AI.ipynb](./carssification_AI.ipynb) file contains the code of the whole preprocess.